Home Electrical Safety: A Guide to Identifying Live Wires

 Below are step-by step instructions to identify live wires:

-- Switch off the power source to the circuit that you’ll be working on.
+- Switch off the power source to the circuit you will be working on.

 Conclusion